argonmining/Kat-Wallet-Bot-TG/README.md

 # Kat-Wallet-Bot-TG

 Kat-Wallet-Bot-TG is a Telegram bot designed to provide information about KRC20 tokens.
-It allows users to check token balances for a given wallet address and retrieve specific token information.
+It allows users to check token balances for a given wallet address and retrieve critical token information.

 ## Features